 How to Measure Bra Size

 There are a handful ways to measure your bra size, however, none involving only tape measure will give you the exactly size.
 We at FinallyBra do not even believe there is a fixed and so called "accurate" bra size for anybody.
-The reason?
+Why?
 Well, the bra is the most intimate piece on you and it needs to be PERFECTLY FIT!
 That means the bra needs specifically fit you, who is unique and different than everyone else.
 So the real accurate size for you depends on a lot of factors: the shape and firmness of your breasts, the width of your shoulder, the dimension of your chest, and the length of your torso etc. To make things more complicated, sizes vary vastly among different styles of bras and bra manufacturers.
 So the best way to find a perfectly-fit bra is to find your base size according to the following guide, from there you go up or down to find the one that fits you the most.

-1. The bigger the breasts size, like 38D and larger, the more likely the base size measured according to the following guide (traditional band and bust size method) needs to be adjusted, like going up band or cup size;
+1. The bigger the breasts size, like 38D and larger, the more likely the base size measured according to the following guide (traditional band and bust size method) needs to be adjusted, like going up band or cup size.

 You can follow the tutorial in the video or written guidance below.